By Milda Urban, Summersalt Yoga founder

 A gift that keeps on giving

 I am not saying that you won’t have a single negative or confusing thought in your head.
 No. But trust me, so many answers to long contemplated questions will seem clear as day.
-Some long held struggles or dilemmas will be offer new solutions.
+Some long-held struggles or dilemmas will be offered new solutions.
 The crippling anxieties or chronic stress s will easy up.

 You will notice that just like that you become much more open to the new ideas, experiences, solutions and paths and will be able to look at various questions with a fresh mind.

-You know, I feel like I’m either giving a way some special long-kept secret here or maybe just boasting the obvious.
-Either way, going on the road on your own is one of a kind experience and the incredible gifts gotten on the way will keep on giving long after you’re back home.
+You know, I feel like I’m either giving away some special long-kept secret here or maybe just boasting the obvious.
+Either way, going on the road on your own is one of a kind experience and the incredible gifts have gotten on the way will keep on giving long after you’re back home.